 Stick with lighter colors to make rooms look bigger.
 Bright colors add some fun to otherwise boring decor.

 The cost of paint varies, depending on the brand and quality you choose.
 A gallon of Behr Premium Plus in satin runs approximately $31.98 at California Home Depots.
-Most medium-size rooms take at least 2 gallons of paint to complete two coats.
+Most medium-sized rooms take at least 2 gallons of paint to complete two coats.
 You’ll also have the cost of any tarps, painting tape, rollers, and brushes.
-The price will vary depending on where you buy your paint, if it’s on sale, and how many square feet you’re covering.
+The price will vary depending on where you buy your paint if it’s on sale, and how many square feet you’re covering.

 ROI: If you’re planning to sell your home soon, you might not see an immediate ROI from painting, but your house may sell faster and seem more appealing to buyers.

 2. Clean Energy Sources

 An excellent spring home renovation takes advantage of clean energy with projects such as installing solar panels.
 The U.S. Energy Information Administration says solar and wind will comprise 40% of the energy generated in the United States by 2050.
 Homeowners can jump on board and switch now.

 The average cost for solar installation is about $16,000 in California.
 Prices vary based on your location and federal and local clean energy credits.
 It takes several years to pay off solar, so if you don’t plan to stay in your home, it might not be worth the investment.

 ROI: The system will pay for itself in eight to 10 years.
 Any additional savings is profit.

 Warmer weather makes some people want to spend more time outdoors.
 A renovated back patio area extends your usable living space.
 The cost to build a deck will vary widely depending on several factors.